Chocolate Cookies (Amul) (1 Serving)

 Stay Hydrated

-Engage in light exercise, such as a short walk, after eating cookies to help your muscles use glucose more efficiently.
+Engage in a short walk or some light physical activity after eating cookies to help your body process the sugar more effectively.

 Discover